2ndSightLab/ai-tracker/issues.md

 🟡 Kiro can only be deployed in us-east-1.
 Maybe put it in it's own acct locked down to that region? or even it's own ou?
 TBD

-🟡 Org Policy to only allow IMDSv2

 🟡 May be a dup but I think the user/role has to be deployed prior to teh location it is in the base env.

 6/1/2026 - 6/2/2026

-🟡 Make sure VPC endpoints are optional and not configured eveywhere until confirm everything else is working properly to reduce costs except possibly the auth Lambda.

-🟡 Lists need a Return to Main Menu and return to Environment Action menu option before Exit

 🟡 y/n/e probable needs an m (main) and environment action (a) option to go back to the main menu y/n/m/a/e